This site requires a more recent version of Adobe Flash Player to function properly.

-- Downstream EBITDA Margin: Chevron's downstream division, which primarily manufactures and sells refined products and petrochemicals, constituted ~50% of the company's operating revenues but just around 11% of its total EBITDA in 2013.
+- Downstream EBITDA Margin: Chevron's downstream division, which primarily manufactures and sells refined products and petrochemicals, constituted ~50% of the company's operating revenues but just around 14% of its total EBITDA in 2014.
 This is primarily due to the low EBITDA margins of the division.
 EBITDA margins for the division depend on the price differential between input (crude oil, ethanol, etc.) and output (gasoline, kerosene, ethylene, etc.).
-Going forward, we expect downstream margins to improve in the short to medium term due to lower oil prices, but remain under pressure (at around 4%) in the long run due to overcapacity in the global refining market and declining demand for gasoline in developed markets.
-However, if Chevron's downstream EBITDA margins fall to lower levels, such as to 2%, there would be a 10% downside to the Trefis price estimate.
-On the other hand, in a scenario where downstream EBITDA margins increase and reach around 6% by the end of the forecast period, due to a combination of increasing demand for refined products in emerging markets and a slower decline in petroleum fuel consumption in the developed economies, there could be a 5% upside to our current price estimate for Chevron.
+Going forward, we expect downstream margins to improve in the short to medium term, due to lower oil prices, but remain under pressure (at around 2.5%) in the long run due to overcapacity in the global refining market and declining demand for gasoline in developed markets.
+However, if Chevron's downstream EBITDA margins fall to lower levels, such as to 1%, there would be a 5% downside to the Trefis price estimate.
+On the other hand, in a scenario where downstream EBITDA margins increase and reach around 4% by the end of the forecast period, due to a combination of higher growth in demand for refined products in emerging markets and a slower decline in petroleum fuel consumption in the developed economies, there could be a 5% upside to our current price estimate for Chevron.

 For additional details, select a driver above or select a division from the interactive Trefis split for Chevron at the top of the page.

 Chevron Corporation is the second largest energy company in the U.S., after Exxon Mobil.
 The company manages its investments in subsidiaries and affiliates and provides administrative, financial, management, and technology support to U.S. and international subsidiaries that engage in fully integrated petroleum, chemicals, and mining operations, as well as power generation and energy services.

 Chevron has operations in 180 countries along with a strong network of retail gas stations under the Chevron, Texaco, and Caltex brands.The company is also involved in pursuing alternative energy solutions.

 Crude Oil and Natural Gas Liquids production is by far the most valuable segment for Chevron for the following reasons: